-There are times to not utilize it so you can satisfy other requirements, like performance or rapid proof of concept development, but the fact is that almost every problem can be solved efficiently via modeling the issues as real world objects.
-In fact, almost all of the reasons Mr. Boss listed to not use OOP are based on what most Object Oriented programmers would probably call misconceptions.
+There are times to not utilize OOP so that you can satisfy other requirements such as performance or rapid proof of concept development.
+In reality though, almost every problem can be solved efficiently via modeling the issues as real world objects.
+In fact, almost all of the reasons Mr. Boss listed to not use OOP are based on what most Object Oriented programmers would likely deem misconceptions.

-If you're hunting down a bug in the portion of my software that handles a customer paying a bill I know I should check my customer model or my transaction model, whereas with procedural programming it could be in the main flow of execution or it could be shuffled into a subroutine I'm not even sure is running until I manually trace the code step by step.
+If you're hunting down a bug in the portion of the software that handles a customer paying a bill, in OOP you know that you should check the customer model or the transaction model.
+But with procedural programming the bug could be in the main flow of execution or it could be shuffled into a subroutine that you're not even sure is running until you manually trace the code step by step.

 Just a Case of "Change is a Bad Thing"?

 I understand that Mr. Boss is a successful and skilled programmer and that this is a topic of much contention between old school programmers and the younger generation. (interestingly, like him I also cut my teeth on BASIC and teaching myself 8086 ASM).
 However, while there is still a time and place for procedural programming, code is constantly evolving to add functionality that we didn't previously even think possible.

 By teaching compilers to think in terms of objects, something we do naturally every day, we enable brilliant programmers to conceptualize complex systems such as neural networks and machine learning.
 At the end of the day, “Six lessons I learned about writing software” left me with a gnawing question.
 How can somebody so against learning how to properly use these new tools actually form a solid opinion about them?